jigar-dhulla/pmc_complaint/README.md

 ## Features

-- Automated web scraping using Selenium and BeautifulSoup
+- Automated web scraping using Selenium
 - Supports multiple token numbers in a single run
 - Runs in headless mode (no browser window)
-- Saves results to a SQLite database and JSON file
+- Saves results to a SQLite or MySQL database and a JSON file
 - Comprehensive error handling
 - Detailed status tracking and history
+- AWS Lambda compatible

 ## Prerequisites

 1. **Python 3.x** installed
-2. **Google Chrome** browser installed
+2. **Google Chrome** browser installed (for local development)
-3. **ChromeDriver** installed
+3. **ChromeDriver** installed (for local development)

 ## Installation